elan-ev/digicard-wallet-library/README.md

 # Digicard Wallet Library

-A PHP library for integrating digital student IDs with Google Wallet and Apple Wallet.
+A PHP library for integrating digital campuscards with Google Wallet and Apple Wallet.

 ## Description

-The Digicard Wallet Library provides a simple and unified interface for creating and managing digital student ID cards in both Google Wallet and Apple Wallet.
-This library handles the complexity of working with both wallet platforms, allowing educational institutions to easily provide their students with digital ID cards.
+The Digicard Wallet Library provides a simple and unified interface for creating and managing digital campuscards in both Google Wallet and Apple Wallet.
+This library handles the complexity of working with both wallet platforms, allowing educational institutions to easily provide their students and employees with digital campuscards.

 ## Features

-- **Google Wallet Integration**: Create, update, and expire digital student IDs in Google Wallet
+- **Google Wallet Integration**: Create, update, and expire digital campuscards in Google Wallet
 - **Apple Wallet Integration**: Generate PKPass files for Apple Wallet
-- **Unified User Model**: Simple `WalletUser` class to represent student information
+- **Unified User Model**: Simple `WalletUser` class to represent user information
 - **Customizable**: Support for multiple study courses, semester information, and institution branding

 ## Installation